From gold jewellery gifted at weddings to investments in gold coins, Indians are obsessed with yellow metal for several reasons.

 Let’s start with the most obvious question:

 Absolutely!
-An Indian national can legally carry gold jewellery to India subject to certain restrictions on the quantity.
-The quantity allowed and customs duty payable will depend upon his residency status and the duration of his stay abroad.
+Indian nationals can legally carry gold jewellery to India subject to certain quantity restrictions.
+The amount allowed and customs duty payable depends on his residency status and duration of his stay abroad.

-An Indian passenger who has been residing abroad for over one year is allowed to bring jewellery, free of duty in his bonafide baggage up to an aggregate weight of :
+An Indian passenger who has lived abroad for over one year can bring jewellery free of duty in his bonafide baggage up to an aggregate weight of:

 |Passenger Type||Stay Abroad||Gold Type||Maximum Value|